Home / Blog / Amazon PPC

 What Is Amazon PPC Management?

-Amazon PPC management is the continuous discipline of running your Sponsored Products, Sponsored Brands, and Sponsored Display campaigns as a performance system, not a set-and-forget project.
+Amazon PPC management is the continuous discipline of running your Sponsored Products, Sponsored Brands, and Sponsored Display campaigns as a performance system, not a set and forget project.
 Where campaign setup gets your ads live, campaign management is what keeps them efficient as the auction shifts week to week.

 This distinction matters because Amazon's ad marketplace is never static.
 Competitors raise and lower bids, new search terms appear, seasonality moves demand, and your own conversion data accumulates.
 An account that was profitable at launch will quietly drift toward higher ACoS within a few weeks if nobody is harvesting negatives, adjusting bids, and promoting the search terms that convert.